 Aripiprazole (By mouth)

-Treats schizophrenia, bipolar disorder, and depression.
+Treats schizophrenia, bipolar disorder, depression, and Tourette syndrome.
 Also treats irritability associated with autism.

 Abilify, Abilify Discmelt